jmcastelo/MorphogenCV/README.md

 #### Pipeline operations

-Operations can be inserted and removed from a pipeline, and their order inside their containing pipeline can be changed by drag and drop) Note that the order of operations usually determines the form and dynamics of the resulting global output image.
+Operations can be inserted and removed from a pipeline, and their order inside their containing pipeline can be changed by drag and drop.
+Note that the order of operations usually determines the form and dynamics of the resulting global output image.

 #### Parameters